tessgi/TessGiWebsite/content/news/tess-news-may27-2022.md

 Also, don't forget to follow TESS at the AAS 240 Summer meeting!
 There will be three events:

- - Engaging the Public in Exoplanet Science Through the Legacy of TESS (https://submissions.mirasmart.com/AAS240/Itinerary/EventDetail.aspx?evt=6): Workshop - Saturday  June 11th 12:30 – 5:00 PM PT in Room 102
+ - [Engaging the Public in Exoplanet Science Through the Legacy of TESS](https://submissions.mirasmart.com/AAS240/Itinerary/EventDetail.aspx?evt=6): Workshop - Saturday  June 11th 12:30 – 5:00 PM PT in Room 102
- - Future Science with TESS (https://submissions.mirasmart.com/AAS240/itinerary/EventDetail.aspx?evt=76): Splinter Session - Monday June 13th 6:00 – 8:00 PM PT in Ballroom D
+ - [Future Science with TESS](https://submissions.mirasmart.com/AAS240/itinerary/EventDetail.aspx?evt=76): Splinter Session - Monday June 13th 6:00 – 8:00 PM PT in Ballroom D
  - The TESS Extended Mission: Hypwerwall talk - Monday 13th 9:34-9:46 AM PT in the Exhibit Hall at the NASA booth

 Note that there will also be a TESS table in the exhibit hall, check out booths 806 and 707.
 See you there!